goccy/go-yaml/README.md

 <img width="300px" src="https://user-images.githubusercontent.com/209884/67159116-64d94b80-f37b-11e9-9b28-f8379636a43c.png"></img>

-# Why?

-I know [https://github.com/go-yaml/yaml](https://github.com/go-yaml/yaml) .
-It is the very famous library .
-But I want to use the following features no in that library .
+# Why a new library?

+As of this writing, there already exists a defacto standard library for YAML processing Go: [https://github.com/go-yaml/yaml](https://github.com/go-yaml/yaml).
+However we feel that some features are lacking, namely:

-- Beautiful syntax or validation error notification
+- Pretty format for error notifacations
-- Manipulate Abstract Syntax Tree for YAML with Go
+- Directly manipulate the YAML abstract syntax tree
-- Support `Anchor` and `Alias` to Marshaler
+- Support `Anchor` and `Alias` when marshaling
-- Reference to Anchor defined by the other file
+- Allow referencing elements declared in another file via anchors

 # Status